Ph.D. in Technology Management

 Exams

 For all tests, UCSB reviews only the most recent and complete set of test scores reported.
 The Graduate Record Examination (GRE) is required of all applicants.
 Official GRE scores are those submitted directly from the Educational Testing Service (ETS).
 Official GRE test scores are valid for five years after the testing year in which the test was taken (July 1–June 30).
-The Graduate Management Admissions Test (GMAT) will serve as an acceptable alternative.
-There are no minimum required GRE or GMAT scores; however the ideal applicant will score in the top 20 percent of each test.
+There is no minimum required GRE score; however the ideal applicant will score in the top 20 percent of each test.

 TOEFL Reporting